Reza Asadi

-Reza Asadi (رضا اسدی; born January 17, 1996) is an Iranian Football midfielder who currently plays for Tractor in the Persian Gulf Pro League.
+Reza Asadi (رضا اسدی; born January 17, 1996) is an Iranian Football player who currently plays for Gol Gohar Sirjan in the Persian Gulf Pro League and also Iran national football team.

 Club career

 SKN St. Pölten

 On 5 October 2020, Asadi signed a two-year contract with Austrian Bundesliga club St. Pölten.

 Persepolis

 On 27 August 2021, Asadi signed a one-year contract with Persian Gulf Pro League champions Persepolis.

+International career

+He made his senior debut against Russia on 23 March 2023 in a friendly match.